DWSAP Program: Guidance

 - Vulnerability Ranking Instructions (Word)

 These Source Water Assessment forms are for small water systems doing assessments for new sources.
-They are not as complete as those presented elsewhere, because DHS' intention is that the water system will collect the basic data, and the CDPH district or local primacy agency (LPA) will enter the information into TurboSWAP when they issue the permit.
+They are not as complete as those presented elsewhere, because DDW's intention is that the water system will collect the basic data, and the DDW district or local primacy agency (LPA) will enter the information into main assessment forms when they issue the permit.
 This process is more effective and expeditious than teaching small water system personnel all the procedures for source water assessments.
-When the assessment forms for a source are completed, a paper copy of the forms should be submitted to the local CDPH district office (PDF) or LPA.
+When the assessment forms for a source are completed, a paper copy of the forms should be submitted to the local DDW district offices or LPA.

 Transient Non-Community Systems